localstack-samples/localstack-pro-samples/ecs-ecr-container-app/README.md

 # LocalStack Demo: ECS Container App

 Simple demo application illustrating ECS applications running locally using LocalStack.
+The application image is built using Docker and pushed to a local ECR registry.

 ## Prerequisites